d-chambers/waverave/writeup/writeup.md

 test the correctness of source injection.

-test for correctness of wave porpagtion.
+test for correctness of wave propagation.

 test for correctness of boundary condition.